 The water fountains are lit up.
 The sky is filled with colours from lasers projected from a small lighting booth.
 The Tokyo National Museum has become a whiteboard for projected images; arts, antiques, and artifacts that are housed in the museum are displayed in full colour across one of its walls.
 Lanterns litter the paths.
 Small stalls are set up selling meat, sweets, fruits, and assorted Japanese snacks.

 Like the other events today, this festival also features animals.
-Spread throughout the park are many of the animals from Ueno Zoo, decorated in fairy lights.
+Spread throughout the park are many of the animals from Ueno Zoo, decorated with fairy lights.
 A big effort has been made here, and the festival is a lot of fun.
 At times though, it does feel like I am at a premature Christmas market.

 I learn that in the past this day was a public holiday in celebration of the birthday of the Meiji Emperor.
 He was the first person to eat meat in Japan back in 1872.
 After his death in 1912, the day ceased to be a public holiday, until it was reinstated in 1948 as Culture Day.
 A big part of Japanese Culture is now the devouring of animals; which might explain why every event I have visited today has some sort of animal theme.

 I head back toward the water fountains, to where a stage has been erected.
 It’s only quarter to six, and the park is full of parents and young children.
 A woman is dancing on stage with a pole.
-Eventually the pole dancing ends and a drum kit is set up on stage.
-The band is due to perform at 6pm, but at five minutes past, there is still no sign of a performance.
+Eventually, the pole dancing ends and a drum kit is set up on stage.
+The band is due to perform at 6 pm, but at five minutes past, there is still no sign of a performance.

 Ten minutes later and fifteen minutes late, the flowers begin to light up, water fountains begin to dance once more, and a band enter the stage.
 The band consists of a saxophonist, a hornist, two trumpet players, and a drummer.
 They begin by playing a musical rendition of ‘When You Wish Upon a Star’.
-I consider staying for their second piece, but notice some tempting lights in the distance.
+I consider staying for their second piece but notice some tempting lights in the distance.

 The wall of the National Museum of Nature and Science is also lit up.
 A light show depicting the story of evolution.
 The dazzling light show includes lights displaying the earliest eukaryotes, to the animals of today.
 Volcanoes erupt, monkeys become men.
-I stay for the whole show, and applaud enthusiastically with the rest of the crowd at the end.
+I stay for the whole show and applaud enthusiastically with the rest of the crowd at the end.

 After the illuminations, I meet my friend and go to one of my favourite bars, Nui.
 At the bar, I join a group of Australians.
 One of the women, Claudia, grew up in Perth; the same place as my friend.
 Quite the coincidence, maybe.
 When I tell her where I am from in England, I am surprised to find that she has heard of it; most people haven’t.
 I am even more surprised when she takes out her passport and shows me the section that displays her birthplace.
-Oddly, it is my home town.
+Oddly, it is my hometown.
 The same city.
 The same hospital.
 The same small world.